timerstime/SDG4DA/README.md

 ```

-#### In this document, we briefly overview how to set up and run selection distribution generator (SDG) to dynamically select data for domain adaptation in three natural language processing tasks.
+#### In this document, we briefly illustrate how to set up and run selection distribution generator (SDG) to dynamically select data for multiple source domain adaptation in natural language processing tasks.

 ## Set up and run